microsoft/vscode-docs/docs/supporting/faq.md

 ## Can I run VS Code on old macOS versions?

-VS Code desktop versions starting with 1.76 (February 2023) will no longer run on macOS Sierra (version 10.12 and older) and you will need to upgrade to a newer macOS version to use later versions of VS Code.
+VS Code desktop versions starting with 1.77 (March 2023) will no longer run on macOS Sierra (version 10.12 and older) and you will need to upgrade to a newer macOS version to use later versions of VS Code.

-VS Code will no longer provide product updates or security fixes on macOS Sierra (versions 10.12 and older) and VS Code version 1.75 will be the last available release for macOS Sierra (10.12 and older).
+VS Code will no longer provide product updates or security fixes on macOS Sierra (versions 10.12 and older) and VS Code version 1.76 will be the last available release for macOS Sierra (10.12 and older).
 You can learn more about upgrading your macOS version at [support.apple.com](https://support.apple.com/en-us/HT201260).

 ## Technical Support